nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/4dffil0sfvs.md

 ```
 from scipy.signal import savgol_filter

-window_width = 25      # set number of points over which data is fit and smoothed equal to
+window_width = 25      # set number of points over which data is fit and smoothed equal to 25
-polynomial_order = 2   # order of polynominal used to fit data (must be less than window_width)
+polynomial_order = 2   # sorder of polynominal used to fit data (must be less than window_width)

 data_spacing = 0.1     # data_spacing = x_1 - x_0 for data y(x_i)